 - It will have a RED cover.

-- May have the symbol + next to the battery terminal.
+- It may have the symbol + next to the battery terminal.

-- Could also have the letters POS written near the positive terminal.
+- You could also have the letters POS written near the positive terminal.

 How do I know which is the NEGATIVE – terminal on my battery?